clicon/clixon/doc/startup.md

 ## Background

 This document describes the configuration startup mechanism of the Clixon backend.
-This document describes the mechanism of Clixon version 3.10 which supports the following features:
+It describes the mechanism of Clixon version 3.10 which supports the following features:
 * Loading of a "startup" XML or JSON configuration
 * Loading of "extra" XML.
 * Detection of in-compatible XML and Yang models in the startup configuration.